Santiago Introduction Walking Tour (Self Guided), Santiago

 10) Mercado Central (Central Market) (must see)

-The market's metal structure was originally made in England and then moved to Chile and assembled here in 1872 to serve as the National Exposition venue before it was transformed into a market.
-It is now a symbol of art and life in the city of Santiago and is open every single day except election days.
+The market’s metal structure was originally made in England and moved to Chile in 1872, where it was assembled to host the National Exposition before being transformed into a market.
+Today, it stands as a symbol of art and life in Santiago and is open every day, except on election days.

-The market's metal structure was originally made in England and then moved to Chile and assembled here in 1872 to serve as the National Exposition venue before it was transformed into a market.
-It is now a symbol of art and life in the city of Santiago and is open every single day except election days.
+The market’s metal structure was originally made in England and moved to Chile in 1872, where it was assembled to host the National Exposition before being transformed into a market.
+Today, it stands as a symbol of art and life in Santiago and is open every day, except on election days.

 Walking Tours in Santiago, Chile